Fidelia Fielding: Mohegan language

 In 1908, after Fielding's death, a relative, John Cooper, gave her diaries to Frank Speck for safekeeping.
 Speck later deposited them in George Gustav Heye's Heye Foundation/Museum of the American Indian in New York City.
-These documents were later relocated, as part of the Huntington collection, to the Division of Rare and Manuscript Collections at Cornell University.
-Fielding's papers were repatriated to the Mohegan Tribe on November 4, 2020 and currently reside at the Mohegan Archives.
+These documents were later relocated, as part of the Huntington collection, to the Division of Rare and Manuscript Collections at Cornell University before being repatriated to the Mohegan Tribe's archive collection on November 4, 2020, where they currently reside.